broadinstitute/DEL-ML-Refactor/README.md

 ## Step 1: Feature extraction
 In our paper, we use Morgan Fingerprint from RDkit with `nbits=2048, radius=2, useChirality=True`.
 Simply run
 ```
-python feature_extractor.py --input_file ./example/compound.csv --save_path ./example/ --experiment compound
+python feature_extractor.py --input_file ./example/compound.csv --save_path ./example/ --experiment compound_feature
 ```
 Feel free to customized the `--save_path` and `--experiment` flag to suit your need.
-For simplicity, we save the extracted feature to the same folder and call it compound
+For simplicity, we save the extracted feature to the same folder and call it compound feature

 ## Step 2: Binder/Non-binder Prediction
 We released the best two type of models (MLP and GNN) in each DEL librabry.
 Simply run